Home Sky TV reception in Europe

 Good reception of BBC and ITV channels on Sky digital TV is possible in northern parts of Europe, however all ITV and BBC channels except the BBC News Channel and BBC Parliament are transmitted on Astra 2D at 28.2E which has a reduced coverage and footprint than other Sky TV channels.
 This is because Astra 2D transponders provide "spot beam" coverage with a footprint specifically aimed at the UK and Ireland, giving a weak signal in southern and eastern Europe.

 View the Astra 2D footprint information at the official Astra SES site.

 Approximate satellite dish size requirements for reception of Sky TV in Europe are given below.
 For the best Sky TV reception buy a Digibox which offers the best performance in weak signal areas of Southern Europe.
 Compliment this with a quality, high gain satellite dish and a matching low noise LNB.
 A lower LNB noise figure of around 0.6dB will give best results, improving reception reliability.
 Digibox recommendations for weak signal Sky TV reception are given below:-

 We recommend the following Sky Digibox types for Sky TV reception in areas of southern and Eastern Europe with a weak signal from the Astra 28.2E satellite footprint:-

-The Sky TV footprint should provide good reception in France and Benelux countries with just a 65cm satellite dish required - even for BBC and ITV.
+The Sky TV footprint should provide good reception in France and Benelux countries with just a Zone 2 Sky dish required - even for BBC and ITV.